Warmiceberg/ThreatHunting-2/README.md

 # ThreatHunting
-A collection of my scripts and tools that I use regularly for Active Threat hunting
+A collection of my scripts and tools that I use regularly for Threat hunting